civil-society-dev/civilsociety.dev/content/contribute.md

 Help us create a strong and lasting technical foundation for Civil Society.
 {{< /lead >}}

-The Civil Society Technology Foundation is a community-driven organization that relies on the support of individuals and organizations who share our vision of digital sovereignty and independent technology.
+The Civil Society Technology Foundation is a community-driven organization that relies on the support of individuals and organizations who share our vision of digital self-determination and independent technology.
 There are many ways you can contribute to our mission:

 ### 1. Financial Contributions